kalkih/mini-media-player/README.md

       name: Sonos Bedroom
 ```

-If you are planning to use the `sonos_grouping` option in several cards, creating a separate yaml file for the list is ideal, as this will make `ui-lovelace.yaml` less cluttered and also make it easier to manage and maintain.
+If you are planning to use the `sonos_grouping` option in several cards, creating a separate yaml file for the list is ideal, as this will result in a less cluttered `ui-lovelace.yaml` and also make the list easier to manage and maintain.
 You can then simply reference this file using `sonos_grouping: !include filename.yaml` for every occurrence of `sonos_grouping` in your `ui-lovelace.yaml`.

+This will however only function if you have lovelace mode set to yaml, see [Lovelace YAML mode](https://www.home-assistant.io/lovelace/yaml-mode/)

 ## Development
 *If you plan to contribute back to this repo, please fork & create the PR against the [dev](https://github.com/kalkih/mini-media-player/tree/dev) branch.*